BAmercury/MasterClass/README.md

 # MasterClass
-List of resources that I use all the time.
-Robotics, Control, Dynamics, EE
+List of resources that I use all the time throughout my jobs and school.
+Robotics, Controls, Dynamics, EE, CS

 # General Programming: